ethereum/consensus-specs/specs/deneb/p2p-interface.md

-# EIP-4844 -- Networking
+# Deneb -- Networking

-This document contains the consensus-layer networking specification for EIP-4844.
+This document contains the consensus-layer networking specification for Deneb.

 The specification of these changes continues in the same format as the network specifications of previous upgrades, and assumes them as pre-requisite.